shardmaitland/Apps/Weather-App/README.md

 # Issues

-- Whenever I add the require code that pulls the necessary images based on the API icon response, I get a module not found error.
+- Whenever I added the requireed code that pulls the necessary images based on the API icon response, I get a module not found error.